House of the Setting Sun (aka The Ammo Dump) Rock Climbing

 Weather station 16.2 miles from here

-Featured Route For House of the Setting Sun (AKA Ammo Dump)
+Featured Route For House of the Setting Sun (aka The Ammo Dump)